 “South Central,” on the other hand, was reserved for the region’s main thoroughfare, South Central Avenue, and the vibrant black community which arose around it.
 After a Supreme Court decision, Los Angeles’s black population were at least legally free to move into other neighborhoods and many did so, especially those South of Slauson Avenue and west of Main Street which had previously been reserved for whites.
 “South Central” thus spread with the black population, used both as a term of pride and denigration, to refer to nearly everything south of the 10 Freeway, no matter how far it might be from South Central Avenue.

 Although never as widely adopted, both South Los Angeles and South Central were likely predated by “South Side.”
 Lots of the South Side Tract went on sale in 1886, in what’s now part of Pico-Union.
 The Southside Theatre opened in 1950, and in the 1980s, a series of murders were attributed to the Southside Slayer.
-Although most black gangs in South Los Angeles have traditionally claimed “east side” or “west side” based on their location in relation first to Main Street and later, the Harbor Freeway, as the area has grown increasingly Latino, I’ve noticed many placas including an “SS” which I assume stands for “south side” — a practice which goes back at the very least to 1992.
+Although most black gangs in South Los Angeles have traditionally claimed “east side” or “west side” based on their location in relation first to Main Street and later, the Harbor Freeway, I’ve also noticed many placas including an “SS” for “south side” — a practice which goes back at the very least to 1992.